-When a couple decides to separate, many issues come up that must be decided.
-Formal family court decisions can take months or even years, and many issues can't wait that long.
-For example, child custody, child and spousal support, possession of the family car, and possession of the marital home are all issues that must be decided quickly, long before the formal divorce or legal separation hearings.
+When a couple decides to separate, issues come up that they must address.
+Formal family court decisions can take months or even years to finalize.
+Many issues can't wait that long.
+For example, child custody, child and spousal support, possession of the family car, and possession of the marital home are all issues parties should arrange quickly, long before the formal divorce or legal separation hearings.

 Temporary orders by family courts, covered in greater detail below, serve to address these urgent issues in a timely manner.